Saief1999/utility-scripts/README.md

 ### CLI

-- `yay` : An AUR helper using in Arch & Arch based distros.
+- `yay` : An AUR helper used in Arch & Arch based distros.
 Helps building/updating AUR packages .
   - Syntax very similar to `pacman`, the default package manager for arch systems.
   - Handles conflicts & issues in a much better way than `pamac` (from personal experience).